 Ethereum’s slow speed of transaction and huge gas fees were the key reasons behind the creation of Ethereum Layer 2 scaling solutions.
 So how do Arbitrum, Polygon and Optimism deal with these problems?

 Based on the PoS consensus algorithm, Polygon is able to process up to 65,000 transactions per second, while maintaining low fees.
-They range between $0,1-0,5.
+At the time of publication, the average gas fee is 42 gwei, with 1 gwei equal to 0.000000001 MATIC.

 Check out Arbitrage Bot — a sophisticated trading platform with multi-user support and intuitive UI

-Will Ethereum 2.0 make Layer 2 solutions irrelevant?
+Will Ethereum Merge make Layer 2 solutions irrelevant?

 Which Layer 2 solution should you choose for your project?